 Students are encouraged to visit the campus to meet with an admissions counselor as well as Converse faculty and students.
 Contact the Office of Admissions to make arrangements for campus visits.
 Individual appointments are available as well as various scheduled open houses and other visit events throughout the year.

-Converse College will admit to the traditional undergraduate program students who, according to the requirements for admission, are qualified to attend the College.
+Converse University will admit to the traditional undergraduate program students who, according to the requirements for admission, are qualified to attend the University.
 Students whose high school transcript for six semesters gives evidence of the necessary scholastic ability are accepted conditionally upon submittance of transcripts.
 A final transcript must be sent upon graduation from the high school.